Foremost Group: Controversies

-Based in part on Foremost's Pacific-Rim trade, President Trump referred to James Chao's daughter, Elaine Chao, using a racist slur and labelled the Taiwan-born U.S. citizen as a "China lover."
+Based in part on Foremost's Pacific-Rim trade, former US President Donald Trump referred to James Chao's daughter, Elaine Chao, labelled the Taiwan-born U.S. citizen as a "China lover."
 The slur was immediately condemned by political and community leaders and civil rights groups including the CEO of the Anti-Defamation League.
+The Wall Street Journal noted "Foremost Group ships travel often to Chinese ports because much of the world’s commodity trade goes to and from China...
+You can’t be in the global shipping business and not travel to Chinese ports."